timboudreau/niothing/README.md

 you results

-It memory-maps the total range of bytes you're going to read, and then feeds your code multiple `InputStream` each of which wraps an NIO `MappedByteBuffer` with the bytes from that region, and which can be accessed concurrently.
+It memory-maps the total range of bytes you're going to read, and then feeds your code multiple `InputStream` instances each of which wraps an NIO `MappedByteBuffer` with the bytes from that region, and which can be accessed concurrently.
 So legacy code is happy, it looks like old-fashioned I/O code, but most of the time you'll be reading from the disk cache.

+It attempts to guarantee the following:

+ * The file will only be opened once (modulo anything you do ahead of time to figure out the region offsets)
+ * Processing of regions happens concurrently, with blocking only for claiming the next region
+ * You get notified when all regions have been processed

 See the unit tests for a working example.